-CMEC’s women’s programme has been slowly building, and we are pleased to present the launch of a schedule of podcasts, webinars and articles which will run throughout the course of the year reflecting on the often-overlooked roles that women play in diplomacy, business, sport, arts and culture throughout the Middle East region.
+CMEC’s Women's programme will look at the often-overlooked roles that women play in diplomacy, business, sport, arts and culture throughout the Middle East region.

-Our first podcast sees CMEC Director Charlotte Leslie in conversation with the brilliant Sheikha Haya Rashed Al Khalifa.
+CMEC Director Charlotte Leslie talks with pioneering lawyer and diplomat, Sheikha Haya Rashed Al Khalifa.